mp-mental-health-2020/mp-mental-health-2020/README.md

 ## Running the system

-In the project folder executed the following command:
+Executed the following command in the project folder:
 `$ python3  src/__main__.py`